sshaw/yymmdd/README.md

 When given a `Date` it will return a `String` in the specified format.

+An `ArgumentError` is raised if the date can't be parsed or formatted.

 All the heavy lifting is done by `Date#strftime` and `Date.strptime`.

 ## Caveats